 Zanscripts & services

-In order to run an experiment in a Zantiks unit you need to write a script in Zantiks's proprietary software language, zanscript, and then build this script, so that it becomes a .zex file, which you can then upload onto the unit as a service.
+In order to run an experiment in a Zantiks unit you need to write a script in Zantiks' proprietary software language, Zanscript.
+All scripts must then be "built" so that it can be added as a service on the home console page.

 Top